-Amount and length of awards: Total funding for this solicitation and the number of awards made will depend on the availability of funds, the quality of the applications, and other pertinent factors.
-NIJ anticipates that up to a total of \$1 million will become available to support the first 12-month period of performance for awards made pursuant to this solicitation.
-NIJ further anticipates one to two awards being made.
+Amount and length of awards: Total funding for this solicitation and the number of awards made will depend on the availability of funds, the guality of the applications, and other pertinent factors.
 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
-In recent years, approximately 8 percent of applications to NIJ's annual Science and Technology solicitations have been funded.
-NIJ funding for an individual research or development project rarely exceeds \$500,000 annually, though total funding for projects requiring multiple years to complete has exceeded \$1 million in some cases.
-If feasible, NIJ recommends that applicants divide the proposed work into discrete phases, with each phase resulting in the delivery of a measurable deliverable.
-Applicants should try to structure the phases so that the funding required in any fiscal year will not exceed \$500,000.
+NIJ funding for an individual research or development project rarely exceeds \$500,000 annually, although total funding for some projects that require multiple years to complete has exceeded \$1 million.
+NIJ recommends that, if feasible, applicants divide the proposed work into discrete phases, with each phase resulting in a measurable deliverable.
+Applicants should try to structure phases so that the funding required in any fiscal year will not exceed \$500,000.
 Although NIJ cannot guarantee that subsequent phases, stages, or tasks will be funded, this approach will enable NIJ to fund the proposed work incrementally, depending on, among other things, the quality of the deliverable at the end of each phase, strategic priorities, and the availability of funds.
-However, applicants should not divide their work if it is not feasible to do so without impairing the technical and programmatic soundness of their approach.
-Note: Deliverables (e.g., technical reports, proof-of-concept demonstrations, prototypes, etc.) will be required at the end of each phase to enable NIJ to assess the progress of the work and assist NIJ in making reasoned determinations as to the suitability of funding the next phase of the work.
+It should be noted, however, that applicants should not divide their work if it is not feasible to do so without impairing the technical and programmatic soundness of their approach.
+Note: Deliverables (including technical reports, proof-of-concept demonstrations, prototypes, etc.) will be required at the end of each phase to enable NIJ to assess the progress of the work and assist NIJ in making reasoned determinations regarding the suitability of funding the next phase of the work.